 “I give EJP credit for providing us opportunities to learn, to lead, to speak, and to have our voices heard,” Johnny states.
 “It kept me engaged and it was meaningful.”

 Released in 2014, Johnny continued his education by immediately enrolling in school.
 He pursued psychology with a clinical focus in his undergraduate studies.
 After facing challenges in pursuing licensure (a common hurdle for returning citizens pursuing careers) Johnny started working as a hospital responder.
 “We were doing violence interrupter work, being present for people in the very worst moments of their lives, “ Johnny shares.
-His experience there led him to start the Community Anti-Violence Education Program (CAVE Program.)
 It wasn’t long after that, that ConTextos reached out looking for help facilitating and directing programs and partnerships.

 Through storytelling and programming, ConTextos teaches young adults to engage with their stories and trains teachers to see or recognize lived experience, and to help these students communicate.
 The organization also helps teachers to be more individualistic.
 Identifying processes that help young individuals share what they need, helps educators gain more information than they would normally gather.
 “In our training, we know what to look for.
 Stories we need to tell, want to tell, but don’t often tell,” Page shares.